October Health – 2025 Report

 1. **Encourage Open Communication**

-Foster a supportive culture where employees feel comfortable discussing challenges without fear of judgment.
-This builds confidence and reduces stress tied to self-esteem.
+Foster a culture where employees feel safe to share their thoughts without fear of judgment.
+This can improve confidence and emotional well-being.

-Incorporate mental health resources like October's digital group sessions or assessments, which can help employees navigate self-esteem and stress-related issues.
+Provide access to tools like October's digital mental health group sessions or assessments to help employees navigate self-esteem and stress challenges.